RogueRope/docs/content/docs/main/how-to-get-in.md

 Doing really well there!
 Almost done.

-\(you didn't just skipped all the info to get on this page did you?\)
+(you didn't just skipped all the info to get on this page did you?)

 Do you have questions or comments?
-If so, [Get in touch]({{< ref "/docs/main/contact" >}} "Contact us").
+If so, \[Get in touch\]({{< ref "/docs/main/contact" >}} "Contact us").

 ## Buy a ticket.

 The amount of participants is limited.

-This time everyone who's on the mailinglist will get **one voucher**, wich gives you the opportunity to buy **2 tickets**.
+This time everyone who's on the [mailinglist](/docs/main/contact) will get **one voucher**, wich gives you the opportunity to buy **2 tickets**.
 Create your order on the link from the email.
 Once submitted, your order will be reviewed by the orga.
 You will be asked for you r fetlife name.
 When we recieve your order we will do a basic vetting, if we feel -for whatever reason- you are not a good fit for the event we will decline your offer.
 This evaluation will be done by the orga, a next-gen neural-network based AI, and 3 chickens.
 The orga has final call.
 If you get denied, no problem, this event is not for you but there's so much other things going on.